jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

 ### UI/UX Decisions

 The frontend features a modern dark theme with a redesigned layout, including a persistent top header, sidebar navigation, a card-grid for workflows, and dedicated views for Version Control and Pending Changes.
 Key elements include workflow cards, a collapsible commit history, branch management dropdowns, and visual indicators for synchronization status and pending changes.
+The header includes an "API Docs" link that provides quick access to the backend's Swagger UI documentation in a new tab.

 ### Technical Implementations